scalacenter/bloop/docs/contributing-guide.md

 If you have installed bloop via the CURL script in the website, you can use a local Python script to override your installation in `$HOME/.bloop`:

-1. Give executable permission to `$BLOOP_REPO/frontend/target/install.py`.
+1. Give executable permission to the install script: `chmod +x $BLOOP_REPO/frontend/target/install.py`.
 1. Run script with `./$BLOOP_REPO/frontend/target/install.py`.

 Then, **restart the bloop server** to pick up the new installed version.